eduardomioto/effective-engineering/scaling/team-formation.md

 ### Team Composition:
 At this stage, the startup has achieved some product-market fit and is focused on scaling the product, acquiring customers, and growing the team.
 The engineering team begins to specialize as the product evolves.

-- **Engineering Manager/Tech Lead**: Responsible for overseeing the engineering team and ensuring technical direction aligns with business goals.
 - **Backend Developers**: Focused on scaling the backend, handling performance issues, and building robust infrastructure.
 - **Frontend Developers**: Dedicated to improving the user interface and ensuring a smooth user experience.
 - **QA Engineers**: Startups at this stage often require dedicated quality assurance resources to ensure product stability.